Hello and welcome to a bonus episode of Round Table for the upcoming Beijing International Film Festival.

 I'm your host today, Fei Fei.

-And this year, one theme at the festival really stands out.
+And this year one theme at the festival really stands out, it's called 'Travel China Through Film'

-Because some stories don't just play out on screen.
+because some stories don't just play out on screen, they are rooted in real streets, real neighborhoods,

-So in this special series, we are pairing one film with one destination and exploring
+So in this special series we are pairing one film with one destination

-And join me today for the discussion are Steve Haverly and Yang Yang.
+And joined me today for the discussion are Steve Hatherly and Yang Yang.

 So let's start with your pick and what film in particular do you have in mind?